Is your Vehicle Road Trip Ready?

 Lube, Oil, & Filter

-The three most common words you see in the auto repair world.
-They are very important to the health and wellness of your vehicle.
-While this is routine maintenance that should be done on a regular basis, before a road trip is a good time to get it done, again.
+The three most common words you see in the auto repair world are.
+They are critical to the health and wellness of your vehicle.
+While this is routine maintenance that should be done regularly before a road trip is an excellent time to get it done again.
 Visit your local mechanic before you hit the open road.

-Inspect your headlights, your high beams, and your brake lights before you go on your road trip.
+Inspect your headlights, high beams, and brake lights before going on your road trip.
 Good visibility in all conditions will ensure you have a safer road trip.
-This is also a good time to clean the glass from buildup and dullness.
+This is also an excellent time to clean the glass from buildup and dullness.

 Air Conditioning & Heating

-Part of your vehicle inspection, your mechanic should also make sure these systems are in perfect working order.
-There is nothing worse than being too hot in your vehicle for hours on end.
+As part of your vehicle inspection, your mechanic should also ensure these systems are in perfect working order.
+Nothing is worse than being too hot in your vehicle for hours.

-Make sure you have everything you need in order, and easily accessible in your glove compartment.
-Your registration, insurance information, and owner’s manual should all be easily reached when you need them.
-Have your insurance company contact info and an accident checklist in your car just in case.
+Make sure you have everything you need in order and easily accessible in your glove compartment.
+Your registration, insurance information, and owner’s manual should all be easily reached when needed.
+Have your insurance company’s contact info and an accident checklist in your car, just in case.